 A lot of work out and do sports, so they need sweat-resistant headphones.
 Consumer headphone brands have developed many sports-oriented headphones that cater to active people.
 And, they’re super popular.

 A microphone makes it possible to make phone calls with headphones.

 You won’t find any studio headphones with a microphone, but many consumer models have it.
 It’s for convenience purposes and users like it.

 When it comes to sound, studio headphones try to be neutral, not so for consumer cans.

-Beats by Dre headphones are super “bassy” but still popular with consumers, even though you won’t find them in studios.
+Beats headphones are super “bassy” but still popular with consumers, even though you won’t find them in studios.

 In the end, you can enjoy a pair of studio headphones at home, in comfort of your couch without distractions, but for on the go use, you’ll probably enjoy wireless ANC headphones more.